robotology/urdf2casadi-matlab/README.md

 # urdf2casadi-matlab
 The main purpose of this project is to generate symbolic represantions of the kinematics and dynamics of a robot by extracting its geometrical and physical parameters from its [URDF](http://wiki.ros.org/urdf) description.
+It supports fixed-base, open-chain robots.
 It uses [CasADi](https://web.casadi.org/) to compute the symbolic expressions.
 It is inspired by [urdf2eom](https://github.com/DeepakParamkusam/urdf2eom).